Pioneer Village Yellow Victorian

 Hartford Twain House, CT (When the dream home of the Mark Twain family was restored and furnished the way that they had loved it, the entire spectral family and servants as well moved back inside and resumed their activities, not minding having visitors during the day).

-LeDuc Mansion, Minneapolis (When the LeDuc Mansion became a house museum, fully restored with LeDuc family possessions as well, the LuDuc family moved back to enjoy their home once more).
+LeDuc Mansion, MN (When the LeDuc Mansion became a house museum, fully restored with LeDuc family possessions as well, the LuDuc family moved back to enjoy their home once more).

 Custer House, ND (On the Fort Abraham Lincoln State Park, the Custer House was reconstructed using the plans drawn up by General Custer himself.
 Their furniture and personal items were also donated to this house museum.
 Guess who moved back inside?)